Robert P. Shuler

-Robert Pierce Shuler Sr. (1880 – September 11, 1965), also known as "Fighting Bob", was an American evangelist and political figure.
+Robert Pierce Shuler Sr. (August 4, 1880 – September 11, 1965), also known as "Fighting Bob", was an American evangelist and political figure.
 His radio broadcasts from his Southern Methodist church in Los Angeles, California, during the 1920s and early 1930s attracted a large audience and also drew controversy with his attacks on politicians and police officials.
 In 1931, the Federal Radio Commission revoked Shuler's broadcast license due to his outspoken views.
 He ran for the United States Senate in 1932 on the Prohibition Party ticket and attracted more than 500,000 votes.

 Early years

-Born in a log cabin in the Blue Ridge Mountains of Tennessee, Shuler graduated from Emory and Henry College in 1903 and was ordained in the Methodist Episcopal Church, South.
+Shuler was born in Grayson County, Virginia.
+He graduated from Emory and Henry College in 1903 and was ordained in the Methodist Episcopal Church, South.
 He served as a pastor at churches in Virginia, Tennessee and Texas before moving west to California.